j19sch/j19sch.github.io/posts/2024/2024208-the-eight-skills-of-exploratory-testing.md

 <!-- TEASER_END -->

-# The eight skills of exploratory testing
+# The nine skills of exploratory testing

 1. What do you notice while testing?
 	- key element: internal and external noticing